BeChris100/osintgram4j/README.md

 not expected to be fully functional as of now, as I recently started working on Osintgram for Java.

-Oh, and also... can you find all the Easter eggs in this project?
-They might be nasty, but it might be worth the shot.

 ---

 ## Disclaimer (Rules)